amicha23/Homework-Board/README.md

 ## Features
 Users can choose from a variety of features to interactive with other classmates.
-- Users start in the home screen and can scroll throw the posts of other classmates. like, create, search, filter, and delete posts.
+- Users start in the home screen and can scroll throw the posts of other classmates.
+Users may like, create, search, filter, and delete posts.
 ![View](img/view.PNG)
 - Users may upvote their peers questions to gravitate more attention towards questions that other classmates may have as well.
 ![Create Like](img/like.png)